 Please contact the School for more information on a detailed timetable and reading lists.

 Full-time, over one year or 27 months part-time.

 In REF2014 Stirling was placed 6th in Scotland and 45th in the UK with almost three quarters of research activity rated either world-leading or internationally excellent.

 On completion of the module, students will have:

 A programme of workshop and talks are available to postgraduate students to help develop their skills and employment prospects.

 An LLM prepares our graduates for many destinations.
-Those who wish to continue in education may proceed on to a Phd, while others will be well placed to take up careers in law, business, finance, banking and international organisations.
+Those who wish to continue in academia may proceed on to a PhD, while others will be well placed to take up careers in law, business, finance, banking and international organisations.
 Corporate Social Responsibility is increasingly important for those wishing to pursue a career in law and/or business.
-Corporate lawyers are often required to advise their business clients on their widening legal liabilities and their responsibilities towards stakeholders other than shareholders; lawyers for non-governmental organisations, employees or government should be aware of the growing number of legal tools which can be used to hold international companies to account; and, business managers need to be increasingly astute to their companies’ responsibilities towards the communities within which they operate if they are to avoid liability.
-An LL.M in Corporate Social Responsibility thus prepares graduates for a wide range of careers.
+Corporate lawyers are often required to advise their business clients on their widening legal liabilities and their responsibilities towards stakeholders other than shareholders; lawyers for non-governmental organisations, employees organisations or governmental bodies are required to be aware of the growing number of legal tools which can be used to hold international companies to account; and, business managers need to be increasingly astute to their companies’ responsibilities towards the communities within which they operate if they are to avoid liability.
+An LLM in Corporate Social Responsibility thus prepares graduates for a wide range of careers.